- What is a pandemic?

 Yes.
 If you are sharing your home with others, you should stay in a different room from other people or be separated as much as possible.
 Wear a surgical mask when you are in the same room as another person, and when seeking medical care.
 Use a separate bathroom, if available.

 Make sure that you do not share a room with people who are at risk of severe disease, such as elderly people and those who have heart, lung or kidney conditions, and diabetes.

 Visitors who do not have an essential need to be in the home should not visit while you are isolating.

 More information about home isolation is available for:

-Someone in my household recently returned from China and is self-isolating.
-I did not travel to China or have contact with anyone infected with COVID-19.
+Someone in my household recently returned from overseas or has been in contact with a confirmed COVID-19 case and is self-isolating.
 Do I need to self-isolate too?